It’s been more than a year since the latest version of the 12-inch MacBook made it to market. We’re ready for the sequel.

 Costing what it does, Apple really needs to inject some more power into its 12-inch MacBooks.
 With the onset of Intel processors with AMD graphics onboard, this is the perfect opportunity for the 12-inch MacBook to get a power boost that wouldn’t impact battery life.

 How, you ask?
-Well, we immediately look to these new Intel processors with AMD Vega, discrete-grade graphics on board that are already finding their way to new laptops this year.
+Well, we immediately look to these new Intel processors with AMD Vega discrete-grade graphics on board that are already finding their way to new laptops this year.
 Such an upgrade would put the MacBook into an entirely new echelon of premium stature.

 Then again, seeing as the MacBook has consistently used energy efficient Intel Core ‘M’ and ‘Y’ series CPUs up to this point, we wouldn’t bank on seeing the hardy graphics power featured in Intel’s ‘G’ series chips.
-And, since there is no 8th-generation equivalent of the 7th-gen Intel Core m3-7Y32 that the MacBook currently uses, it’s possible for Apple to switch to an i3-8130U.

 As for that cheaper 13-inch MacBook that’s been making all the headlines recently, we could see them making an ARM-based MacBook.
 Recent rumors even suggest that Apple is indeed working on one.

 Moreover, a recent news story claimed that Apple was planning to ship a trio of Macs featuring its custom co-processors later this year.
 These are expected to be similar to the T1 and T2 chips found in the MacBook Pro and iMac Pro, respectively.
+This is likely an early part of Apple’s rumored ‘Kalamata Initiative’, which will see Apple replacing all Intel chips with Cupertino-crafted silicon by 2020.

 Stronger audio and video